willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 If you need further assistance during product installation or activation, you can reach the appropriate Microsoft Technical Support by [creating a technical support case](https://support.serviceshub.microsoft.com/supportforbusiness/create).

-## Convert a SQL Server evaluation version with volume licensing download version
+### Convert a Microsoft SQL Server evaluation version

-It's possible to upgrade from an evaluation edition of SQL Server to a production version without having to do a full install.
+It's possible to upgrade from an evaluation edition of Microsoft SQL Server to a production version without having to do a full install.
 To upgrade, you must perform an Edition Upgrade, which requires that you input a SQL license key.
 The license key is embedded in the software's activation wizard and isn't displayed in the VL product catalogue.

 To find the key, download the SQL ISO file from the Microsoft 365 admin center > **Your Products** > **Volume Licensing** > **Product and services** > **Downloads**.
 On your computer, open the *..\x64* folder, then open the *DefaultSetup.ini* file to find the SQL License key.